micmejia/bible-dump/NKJV/Acts/Acts 27.md

 But after long abstinence from food, then Paul stood in the midst of them and said, "Men, you should have listened to me, and not have sailed from Crete and incurred this disaster and loss.

 ###### 22
-And now I urge you to take [^f]heart, for there will be no loss of life among you, but only of the ship.
+And now I urge you to take heart, for there will be no loss of life among you, but only of the ship.

 ###### 23
 For there stood by me this night an angel of the God to whom I belong and whom I serve,